 01 (THREAD) Create a thread to blink an LED every 500ms

-Make a new folder under the ww101 folder called 03.
+Make a new folder under the ww101 folder called 03 to hold the chapter 3 exercises.
 Copy the 02/03_blinkled project into the 03 folder.
 Rename the project to 01_thread.
 Update the makefile and create a make target.

 Setup a new thread to blink the LED on/off every 500ms.